puffert/eriksson/src/content/blog/supervised-learning-a-practical-explainer.md

 draft: false
 ---

 Trying to understand supervised learning can be tough.
+This is my notes trying to explain it.

 Supervised learning is the branch of ML where each example already comes with the correct answer.
-The goal is to learn a rule that maps features (inputs) --> label (output) in a way that holds up on new data, not just the data you trained on.
+The goal is to learn a rule that maps **features** (inputs) --> **label** (output) in a way that holds up on new data, not just the data you trained on.

 A simple analogy helps which I saw on HTB.

 _Teaching a child fruits: show an apple and say “apple,” an orange and say “orange.”
-Over time the child connects characteristics (color, shape, size) --> correct name and can label new fruits._

-Supervised learning follows the same pattern: provide labeled examples, learn the mapping, predict for unseen cases.
+Over time the child connects characteristics (color, shape, size) --> correct name and can label new fruits.
+Supervised learning follows the same pattern: provide labeled examples, learn the mapping, predict for unseen cases._

 ---

-## Everyday security examples

-Classification — choose a category

-- Phishing detector: email --> phish / not phish.
-Features: sender domain age, URL patterns, SPF/DKIM pass, tokens in subject/body.

-- Malware family ID: file --> family A / B / C.
-Features: extracted opcodes, imported APIs, packer flags, section entropy.

-- DGA vs. benign domains: domain --> DGA / legit.
-Features: length, vowel–consonant runs, n-gram stats, NXDOMAIN rate.

-- Login anomaly: auth event --> suspicious / normal.
-Features: geo velocity, device fingerprint, hour of day, failed-attempt streaks.

-## Regression — predict a number

-- Alert priority score: event --> 0–100 risk.
-- Features: MITRE technique, asset criticality, blast radius, threat-intel hits.

-- Time to compromise estimate: host posture --> minutes or hours.
-- Features: exposed services, patch lag, privilege-graph centrality.
+## What problem we are solving
+We want the computer to make the same simple decisions a human would, but faster and at scale.
+Example: sort emails --> spam or not spam.

 ---

-## Core terms — security flavored

-- Training data: labeled alerts or logs (e.g., SOC-confirmed phish vs. clean).

-- Features: what you extract (headers, n-grams, counts, graph metrics).

-- Label: the ground truth (phish / not, family name, risk score).

-- Model: mapping from features --> label (logistic regression, trees, boosting, neural nets).

-- Training: fit parameters to reduce error on labeled events.

-Prediction vs. inference: prediction = score today’s email; inference = which features drove the score.
+## Two common kinds of problems

+**Classification**

+- Output is a category.
+- Example: email --> spam or not spam.
+  - Features you might use: contains a URL, words like **urgent** or **password**, sender is unknown, many recipients.

+**Regression**

+- Output is a number.
+- Example: score an alert 0 --> 100 so the SOC can sort the queue.
+  - Features you might use: asset criticality, number of failed logins, known bad indicators.

 ---

-## Workflow — threat ops version

-1. Define the decision: triage phish, score alerts, flag DGAs.

-2. Collect and clean: dedupe, parse, normalize timezones, handle class imbalance.

-3. Split wisely: train / validation / test with time order preserved.

-4. Train and tune: try a few models; use stratified or time-aware cross-validation.

-5. Pick thresholds to match SOC capacity so the queue is workable.

-6. Test once on a sealed, later time window; then deploy.
+## The pieces in plain words

+- **Training data:** past examples with answers.
+For spam, old emails that analysts already marked spam or not.
+- **Features:** the clues we extract.
+For spam: has link, has “urgent,” sender age, suspicious domain.
+- **Label:** the answer we want to predict.
+For spam: spam or not.
+- **Model:** a rule the computer learns, features --> label.
+- **Training:** the model practices on the past examples until it makes fewer mistakes.
+- **Prediction:** use the trained model on today’s emails.
+- **Inference:** explain which clues mattered for a decision.

 ---

-## Evaluation that matches security reality

-- Classification: Precision, Recall, F1, PR-AUC for rare attacks.

-- Phish example: if missing one hurts, raise Recall; if analyst time is scarce, raise Precision.

-- Regression: MAE and RMSE for error size, R² for explained variance.

-- Cost-sensitive view: weigh false negatives vs. false positives to fit your use case.
+## Step by step using the spam example

+1. **Collect:** a month of labeled emails.
+2. **Prepare:** extract simple clues like “has URL,” count of words, presence of “urgent.”
+3. **Split:** older emails for training, newer emails for validation and a final test.
+4. **Train:** try a few simple models.
+5. **Tune:** pick thresholds so the number of alerts fits analyst capacity.
+6. **Test:** run once on the sealed test set to be sure it generalizes.
+7. **Use:** tag new emails based on the score.

 ---

-## Generalization, overfitting and underfitting

-### Overfitting — memorizing noise

-In practice: the model learns your company’s quirks and fails on a new tenant or next quarter.

-- Symptoms: great training score, poor future-week score.

-- Causes: model too complex, tiny dataset, data leakage, environment-specific tokens.

-Fixes:

-- Regularization: L2 or L1 to keep weights small and drop noisy lexical features.

-- Early stopping on a later validation slice.

-- Simpler model or feature pruning to remove brittle identifiers.

-- Time-split cross-validation and grouped CV by user/host to avoid identity leakage.

-- Data augmentation and more diverse negatives.

-### Underfitting — too simple to learn the pattern

-In practice: linear rules on clearly nonlinear signals.

-Fixes: richer features, more expressive models, better tuning, longer training.

-### Bias–variance dartboard

-High bias = darts clustered away from center --> underfit.

-High variance = darts scattered everywhere --> overfit.

-Tune complexity and regularization until validation on future data is close to training.
+## How we measure success
+- **Accuracy:** of all emails, how many did we get right.
+- **Precision:** when we say spam, how often it really is spam.
+- **Recall:** of all real spam, how much we catch.
+- **F1:** one number that balances precision and recall.
+Tip: if missing bad emails is costly, push recall up; if analyst time is scarce, push precision up.

 ---

-## Cross-validation — time aware

-Rolling or expanding windows: train on earlier months, validate on the next month, slide forward.

-Stratified folds for class balance; grouped folds by user/host/campaign to prevent leakage.

-Nested CV when comparing many models to avoid optimistic bias.
+## Overfitting and underfitting
+**Overfitting**
+- **Idea:** the model memorizes quirks in the training data and fails on new data.
+- **Spam example:** it learns a specific internal hostname or a weekly newsletter and treats those quirks as “always spam.”
+- **You can spot it:** very high training score --> much lower validation or test score.
+- **Fixes:**
+  - Use simpler features and a simpler model.
+  - Add **regularization** so the model prefers simpler rules.
+  - **Early stopping** when validation stops improving.
+  - Train on more varied data.

+**Underfitting**
+- **Idea:** the model is too simple and misses obvious patterns.
+- **You can spot it:** low training score and low validation score.
+- **Fixes:** add better features, allow a more flexible model, tune a bit more.

+**Bias --> variance as a dartboard**
+- High bias --> darts tightly grouped but far from center.
+- High variance --> darts all over.
+- Aim for a small, tight cluster near the bullseye on the test set.

 ---

-## Data leakage — silent model killer in security

-Examples: fitting scalers on the full dataset, using post-verdict fields, mixing future IOCs when predicting the past.

-Rule: fit preprocessing only on training folds; keep the test set strictly future.
+## Cross validation you can trust
+- For security data, use **time order**.
+Train on earlier weeks --> validate on the next week.
+- This mirrors real life: yesterday teaches today.

 ---

-## Regularization — quick security takes
+## Regularization explained simply

-- L2 Ridge / weight decay: smooths weights; great for numeric telemetry.

-- L1 Lasso: induces sparsity; ideal for high-dimensional text like tokens and n-grams.

-- Elastic Net: a stable, sparse blend.

-- Dropout and early stopping: strong defaults for neural nets on URLs, binaries, sequences.
+Regularization is a small penalty for complicated rules so the model prefers simpler ones.
+- **L2:** gently pulls weights toward zero --> smoother rules.
+- **L1:** pushes some weights to exactly zero --> keeps only the most useful clues.
+- Works well when features are many and noisy, like words in emails.

 ---

-## Concept drift and adversaries

-Detect drift: track metrics by week, calibration curves, alert volumes.

-Mitigate: periodic retraining, sliding windows, refreshed hard negatives, a robust baseline.

-Adversarial thinking: avoid brittle string features; favor patterns like length stats, character runs, graph structure.
+## Tiny checklist for a first spam filter
+- Keep features simple and readable: has URL, has “urgent,” sender age, suspicious domain.
+- Split by time so training is older and testing is newer.
+- Pick thresholds that match how many alerts your team can handle.
+- Watch training vs. validation.
+Big gap --> overfitting.
+- Retrain on a schedule because language and tactics change.

 ---

-## Security case studies

-### Phishing email — classification

-Features: domain age, SPF/DKIM, URL token stats, brand-lookalike score.

-Label: phish / not.

-Metrics: F1, PR-AUC; pick a threshold that caps daily triage load.

-Pitfall: leakage from user-reported signals; strip post-decision fields.

-### DGA domain — classification

-Features: length, entropy, vowel–consonant patterns, n-grams, NXDOMAIN rate.

-Label: DGA / benign.

-Pitfall: overfitting to one family; fix with regularization and diverse families.

-### Alert prioritization — regression

-Features: MITRE technique, asset criticality, lateral-movement proximity, external intel.

-Label: analyst priority 0–100 or incident severity.

-Metrics: MAE for average points off; recalibrate periodically for drift.
+## Why this is useful for security
+- Turns everyday analyst decisions into consistent rules.
+- Surfaces the right items first and reduces manual toil.
+- Stays explainable when you choose simple, human-readable

 ---